-When mention is made of the tread of a tire, what is being referred to is the rubber that is on the outside of the tire.
-This is the part of the tire that makes contact with the road, or surface upon which the vehicle is being driven.
+Tire treads are the rubber that are on the exterior of the tire; it is what makes contact with the road, or surface being driven on.
 The purpose of the tread is to provide traction.
-However, as the tires continue to be used over time, the amount of traction that it provides will decrease.
-This is because the treads will wear down.
-When the tread wears down, it does not have to be the end of the life of that tire.
+However, as the tires continue to be used over time, the amount of traction that it provides decreases.
+This is because the treads will wear down, but that does not mean it is the end of the tire’s life.
 Tires can be retreaded and then put back to good use.

 In most treading, you will find what is called a tread pattern.
 The tread pattern is the pattern of grooves that are etched into the treading.
-Many people have the misconception that the patterns are the treading, rather than, simply, the grooves in the treading.
-This is a very common misunderstanding.
+A common misconception is that the patterns are the treading, rather than, simply, the grooves in the treading.

-There are many types of pattern designs some of which offer different performance depending surface and weather conditions.
+There are many types of pattern designs, some of which offer different performance depending on the surface and weather conditions.